ovh/docs/pages/platform/kubernetes-k8s/installing-keycloak/guide.en-au.md

 - configure the `OpenIdConnect` flags available for the `kube-apiserver` component of a Managed Kubernetes Service through the OVHcloud Control Panel
 - be able to use the `kubectl` command line with the Keycloak OpenIdConnect provider configured

-In this tutorial we are going to install Keycloak on a freshly created OVHcloud Managed Kubernetes Service cluster, we will configure our Keycloak instance, then we will link it to our Kubernetes cluster and TODO:xxx.
+In this tutorial we are going to install Keycloak on a freshly created OVHcloud Managed Kubernetes Service cluster then we will configure Keycloak instance in our Kubernetes cluster as an OIDC provider.

-You can use the *Reset cluster* function on the Public Cloud section of the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com.au/&ovhSubsidiary=au){.external} to reinitialize your cluster before following this tutorial.
+You can use the *Reset cluster* function on the Public Cloud section of the [OVHcloud Control Panel](https://www.ovh.com/auth?onsuccess=https%3A%2F%2Fwww.ovh.com%2Fmanager%2Fpublic-cloud&ovhSubsidiary=au){.external} to reinitialize your cluster before following this tutorial.

 ## Requirements